 Writing

-I keep a semi-regular blog, have published several articles in The Conversation and have written for CSIRO’s Helix and Scientriffic Magazines and The Age.
+I keep a semi-regular blog, have published several articles in The Conversation and Pursuit, and have written for CSIRO’s Helix and Scientriffic Magazines and The Age.
 My article ‘letter to a weather station’ was selected for publication in the Best Australian Science Writing 2019.

 Selected media